OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Technical Appendices and Supplementary Material

 As described in Sec.~\ref{subsec:ours_one}, we probabilistically select a sample based on its relative informativeness $\hat{I}$, with the selection probability defined as:

 where $\sigma(\cdot)$ denotes the sigmoid function and $I_T$ is a predefined threshold.
-We assume $\hat{I} \sim \mathcal{N}(0, 1)$, as we have shown in Fig.~\ref{fig:qqplot} that the original (\ie, pre-normalized) informativeness $I$ approximately follows a normal distribution.
+We assume $\hat{I} \sim \mathcal{N}(0, 1)$ that the original (\ie, pre-normalized) informativeness $I$ approximately follows a normal distribution.
 Based on this normal distribution assumption, the expected selection rate across the distribution is:

 where $\phi(z)$ denotes the standard normal probability density function.

 Given target selection rate $r \in [0,1]$ (\eg, 0.125), we find $I_{T}$ such that $f(I_{T}) = r$.
 Since the integral has no closed form, we approximate it numerically using a Riemann sum and solve: